Aider-AI/aider/docs/unified-diffs.md

 otherwise the patch command will fail to apply the changes.
-Having GPT specify changes in a well-known format that is usually consumed by a fairly rigid program like patch seems to discourage it from leaving informal editing instructions in comments and being lazy about writing all the needed code.
+Having GPT specify changes in a well-known format that is usually consumed by a fairly rigid program like patch seems to encourage rigor.
+GPT is less likely to
+leave informal editing instructions in comments or be lazy about writing all the needed code.

 With unified diffs, GPT acts more like it's writing textual data intended to be read by a program, not talking to a person.